Fall Internships with Refugees in Albany

 Managing time and meeting deadlines.
 All interns are expected to come prepared to keep track of and meet multiple deadlines, from urgent tasks to multi-week projects.

-For Summer 2014, Internship Positions are available in the following areas:
+For Fall 2014, Internship Positions are available in the following areas:

 USCRI Albany assists recently-arrived refugees with housing; cultural adjustment; accessing healthcare, education, and social services; employment preparation and placement; and building self-sufficiency.
 Interns work closely with staff, gaining experience with service coordination, case file management, and cross-cultural interactions.